 iModels have a property called Project Extents that describes the volume of interest they occupy.
 All geometry in the spatial coordinate system of an iModel must be contained inside this volume.

 The Base Infrastructure Schemas are a family of domain-specific class definitions that define the properties and relationships of entities within an iModel.
-All information held in an iModel is an instance of some class defined in BIS, inserted using the iModel.js API.
+All information held in an iModel is an instance of some class defined in BIS, inserted using the iTwin.js API.

 Within an iModel, logical subdivisions of information are defined by Models.
 There are many types of Models, corresponding to the type of information they hold (e.g. spatial, functional, drawing, etc.) There can be many instances of each type of Model in the same iModel.